 Nathalie has completed her BA in German (Honours with Great Distinction) in 2003.
 She was awarded the Birks Medal as the highest ranking student graduating with a Bachelor of Arts degree and the Modern Languages and Linguistics Plaque as the most outstanding graduating student of all Modern Languages and Linguistics programs.
 Read Nathalie's testimonial: "I had worked all day.
 I was a sales rep in the food business, selling dead fish in a can.
 That evening, I sat in a classroom of the Hall Building.
 An angel could have told me at that precise moment: « You are about to be born again. » I was about to meet Professor Helmut Famira.
 I shed my sales rep skin.
 I wanted to be a teacher, just like him.
 I finished my BA then went to McGill for a Master's and a Ph.D.
 I never forgot Concordia.
 And once in a while, in my own classroom at Bishop's, where I now teach German, its language and literature, I quote Professor Helmut Famira and smile."

 Read Yuliya's testimonial: "Being an active student in the CMLL department has helped me grow very much within the past three years.
 Through close interactions with the staff, professors, and students, I was able to emerge from my introvert persona and become comfortable asking questions.
 The encouragement I received has since pushed me forward and will continue to help me down the road of academia.
-During my time at Concordia I received the International Student Bursary, the New Millennium Student Contribution Bursary, and was part of the Dean's List.
-In addition, I was chair of the Linguistics Student Association (the LSA), a Tutorial Leader, and a Student Success Mentor (Counselling & Development)."
+During my time at Concordia I received the International Student Bursary, the New Millennium Student Contribution Bursary, and was on the Dean's List.
+In addition, I was president of the Linguistics Student Association (the LSA), a Tutorial Leader, and a Student Success Mentor (Counselling & Development)."
+Yuliya is a PhD student in Linguistics at McGill University.

 Allison has completed her BA in Classics - Classical Civilization (Honours with Distinction) in 2010.
 She was also a 2010 recipient of the Classics Book Prize awarded by the Faculty of Arts & Science in recognition of her outstanding performance during her undergraduate studies in Classics.
 Read Allison's testimonial: "Being a part of the CMLL department has been an invaluable experience.
-Not only was I able to complete my BA in Classics - Classical Civilization (Honours) but I was able to work as a Teaching Assistant for two consecutive semesters and a Research Assistant for a duration of eight months.
+Not only was I able to complete my BA in Classics but I was able to work as a Teaching Assistant for two consecutive semesters and a Research Assistant for a duration of eight months.
 Working as a TA and RA gave me clear understanding of what kind of information my professors were trying to deliver and how they expected a student of my own caliber to maintain and use such information.
 I learnt new research methods and how I would be able to apply them in the future.
 The environment in the CMLL department was something that I appreciated very much.
 Being such a small group meant that you quickly got to know your peers and were able to communicate on a more personal level with your professors.
 To me, that was a fundamental aspect in my growth as a student.
 I thoroughly enjoyed working as the Social Affair VP on the Concordia Classics Student Association for my last year.
 I was able to co-organize and coordinate three wonderful social events with my other fellow members that allowed other students to find out what the program was about.
 CMLL has given me the opportunity to explore my ultimate dream.
-I am currently studying at Cambridge University in Great Britain, reading in Egyptology.
 Without the wonderful mentors, program fundamental and always supportive department, I would not be where I am today."
+After previous PhD studies in Egyptology at the Univesity of Cambridge, England, Allison is now pursuing her studies at the University of Liverpool where she is researching the artistic design on 25th and 26th Dynasty coffins (747-525 BC).

 Fabian completed his BA in Linguistics (Honours with Great Distinction) in 2012.
 He was awarded the Arts and Science Scholar Award for maintaining a GPA in the top one percent of Concordia Undergraduates.
 Read his testimonial: "A vagabond scholar of sorts, I was a veteran of several universities before finding within the walls of the CMLL what I had so long sought.
 I found an intimate environment that allowed real contact with professors and opportunities for research while providing oh-so-valuable teaching experience.
 In my last semester I led a conference for Introduction to Linguistics.
 My program allowed for a fluid pursuit of Theoretical Linguistics, Indo-European Studies, and a dash of modern and classical languages.
 My Linguistics training to-date has made me a better language instructor, a more critical thinker, and has provided me with the skills to pursue my Master's of History at Université de Montréal and to face many of language's mysteries.
 I was very fortunate to have become involved in the Linguistics Student Association (the LSA) and to have had the opportunity to participate in conferences, such as that of the North East Linguistic Society in Toronto and the biennial North American Phonology Conference organized by the CMLL Department.
 Thank you to everyone in the Department, LSA members, administrative staff, and especially thank you to my professors for the incredible experience.
 The lesson of these last years has been to pursue what one does with passion and the rest falls into place